HaydenCar/GalacticSupercomputing/README.md

 This is a year 3 computing group project.
 Group Members: Hayden Carr, Ramazan Iskandarov, Isabella Sturzu.

+### Features to be implemented by end of semester:
+- `Fast Multipole Method or Barnes Hut algorithm`
+- `Leapfrog Integration`
+- `Message Passing Interface for Raspberry-Pi parallel computing`
+- `3D Renderer`

 ### Requirements to run code:
 - `Linux / MacOs`
 - `gnuplot`